GooeeIOT/be-qa-eng-takehome1/README.md

 * `git commit` and `git push` as you work through the problem
 * submit a pull request for your branch against master
 * the team will review when we can

+If making a PR etc for what ever reason can't be accomplished, just submit the files zipped to your recruiter or Gooee contact directly.